 Full investigation of any complaint will be completed within three months.

-Depending on the circumstances, and at the discretion of the MetSoc Manager, the participant(s) identified as being in violation can be being asked to immediately leave the event at which the incident occurred.
+Depending on the circumstances, and at the discretion of the MetSoc Manager, the participant(s) identified as being in violation can be asked to immediately leave the event at which the incident occurred.

 Event security and local police may be contacted in the event violators pose an imminent threat to others or are disrupting the event.